-Cement does not cause hazardous reactions.
+The mixture does not generate hazardous reactions.

 10.4 Conditions to be avoided

 The presence of humidity during storage may result in the loss of product quality and the formation of lumps (or blocks), thus making it difficult to handle.